trustcrypto/documentation-theme-jekyll/pages/mydoc/command-line.md

 # onlykey-cli

-Python client for interacting with the OnlyKey.

-OnlyKey-cli - A command line interface to the OnlyKey that can be used for configuration (Similar functionality to [OnlyKey App](https://docs.crp.to/app.html))
+OnlyKey-cli - A command line interface to the OnlyKey (Similar functionality to [OnlyKey App](https://docs.crp.to/app.html)) that can be used for configuration, scripting, and testing.

 ## Installation